Switching jobs in the current economic climate is no small feat.

 Many online and mobile banking services don’t pass down unnecessary fees to their customers.
 Chime, for example, avoids the overhead costs that a physical branch location has, and passes those savings down to you, the consumer.
 Plus, every time you use your Chime card, that purchase is rounded up and Chime deposits the round-up amount into your savings account.
 Think of it as another little bonus for your bigger paycheck.

 While you’re thinking about saving money, you can also set up direct deposit with your new employer.
 By doing so, you can arrange to allocate a certain portion of your paycheck into the account of your choice.
 For instance, depositing a percentage of your income automatically into your savings account guarantees that the money will be saved, not spent.
 This, in turn, helps set you up for financial success at the same time as your career success.
-Chime makes this savings technique simple, by allowing Members to automatically save 10% of every paycheck via their Automatic Savings program.
+Chime makes this savings technique simple, by allowing Members to automatically save a percentage of every paycheck via their Automatic Savings program.

 4. Examine your benefits